At 6:00 pm on Tuesday 20 July, South Australia commenced a 7 day lockdown. Learn about restrictions.

 Discuss what you'll do in emergencies that:

-- could happen to anyone such as a house fire or extreme heat
+- could happen to anyone such as a house fire or a heatwave

 - you have identified as specific to your area - eg bushfire or flood.

 Different emergency situations

 Decide what you'll do in different situations.

 You and your household may not be together, so consider:

 - how you'll stay in contact - choose two family members or friends who do not live with you, one local and one outside your neighbourhood to be your household emergency contacts